mikelisakook/mikelisakook.github.io/README.md

 # Mikel Surfboards Website

 Welcome to the source code for Mikel Surfboards' website.
 Thank you for visiting!
-If you are looking to place an order, please take a look at www.mikelsurfboards.com
+If you are looking for a surfboard or related info, please take a look at www.mikelsurfboards.com

 The code is based on a couple of templates: skeleton.css www.getskeleton.com